sobamask22/CarSales-PowerBI/README.md

 ### Sales Trend:
 - **Peak Revenue Year:** 2013 was the highest-performing year, recording £572.24 million in revenue, 32.8 thousand units sold, and an average sale value of £17.5k per unit.
 Interactive slicers allow users to filter results by state, transmission type, and vehicle color for deeper analysis.

-- Sales Trend Insight: A visual breakdown of the top 10 car makes by revenue is presented, along with year-over-year (YoY) changes in both revenue and sales indicated by trend arrows.
+- **Sales Trend Insight:** A visual breakdown of the top 10 car makes by revenue is presented, along with year-over-year (YoY) changes in both revenue and sales indicated by trend arrows.
 Notably, Mercedes and Infiniti experienced a decline in YoY sales volume but an increase in YoY revenue, suggesting that higher value or newer vehicles were sold compared to 2012.

-- The dashboard also displays monthly revenue and sales figures for 2013, accompanied by YoY trend arrows to highlight performance shifts compared to 2012.
+- **Monthly Sales Analysis:** The dashboard also displays monthly revenue and sales figures for 2013, accompanied by YoY trend arrows to highlight performance shifts compared to 2012.

 <img width="1408" height="787" alt="image" src="https://github.com/user-attachments/assets/6dc71d28-8e42-425c-b72e-794c0785e3f2" />